ryanlundqvist/ryanlundqvist/README.md

 - computer science graduate from Georgia Tech (focus in ML + People/Psychology), interested in machine learning research/safety
 - amateur herpetologist and major fan of reptiles/amphibians
 - interested in artificial intelligence, interpretability, moral philosophy, consciousness, linguistics, psychology, and hiking

+I have benefitted from the ability to receive mentorship from a variety of people, not limited to advising from 80,000 hours.
+If you are interested in minimizing existential risks from the development of artificial intelligence, I would highly recommend chatting with them! (https://80000hours.org/speak-with-us/)

 <!---